Tips on Optimizing Your Auction for Search Engines (SEO)

 Item Title and Descriptions are two important SEO elements.

 Your Item Title is used to create the page title on search engines.
 Search engines only show approx. 66 characters, so LiveAuctioneers has an automatic character limit to ensure your item title fits into Google’s page title.
+Your item title should not exceed 55 characters.

 Clearly describe your item at the beginning of the Item Title.
 Use keywords you think a collector may search.
 This counts for the search engine on LiveAuctioneers, too!